• Skip to main content

 Changes In Gait Or Trouble Walking

-If a Yorkie has hip dysplasia, arthritis, a fracture, or other joint-related issues, it might limp, or hop.
+If a Yorkie has hip dysplasia, arthritis, a fracture, or other joint-related issues, it might limp, or hop, or exhibit other problems with its hind legs.
 Your dog might also be reluctant to exercise, run, etc.

 What To Do

-Allow your dog to rest for a day or two.
-If the limp persists, see your vet.
+When my Yorkie is walking weird, I usually allow it to rest for a day or two.
+If the strange gait persists, see your vet.
+It could be a serious issue.

 Itching, Gnawing, Chewing, Biting